-Personal contact by contractor supervision is the preferred standard method for notifying members of upcoming maintenance activities.
+Personal contact by contractor supervision is the preferred standard method for notifying members and/or property owners of upcoming maintenance activities.
 If personal contact is made, the nature and extent of the work should be explained to the property owner.
-Talking with members personally facilitates CLP's ability to clearly establish its intent and allows the Cooperative to gain an understanding of the property owner's expectations, which may enable it to provide flexibility where appropriate and warranted.
+Talking with members and/or property owners personally facilitates CLP's ability to clearly establish its intent and allows the Cooperative to gain an understanding of the property owner's expectations, which may enable it to provide flexibility where appropriate and warranted.